top of page

 4. When was the last time they worked in the industry?

-5. How long have they been working in the professional voice-over industry?
-(Disney, Nintendo, Square Enix, SEGA, etc...)
+5. What kind of studios have they worked for and how long have they been in this industry?
+(Disney, Nintendo, Square Enix, etc..)

 If you are interested in voice-over coaching, click HERE for a list of vetted coaches.